cjustinas/BSW-Data-Course/chapter2.md

 What about some statistical description of the individual columns?
 For this purpose we will use the `describe()`method.

+This time you will use a variable to store the code.
+A variable is like a container that converts lenghty code into a short character string.

-This time you will also have to print out the output.
-Take some time to interpret it.
+Make sure you print the variable and take some time to interpret the output.

 `@instructions`